 Carboslow Powder – contains glucomannan, derived from Konjac Root.
 It fills the stomach, making you feel full.
 Great if you’re on a weight loss programme.

 Get Up and Go

-A nutritious start to the day as a healthy shake/smoothie giving you essential vitamins and minerals with fibre, protein and essential fatty acids from almonds, flax, sunflower, sesame and pumpkin seeds, oat bran, quinoa, rice, soya and white beetroot.
+A nutritious start to the day as a healthy shake/smoothie giving you essential vitamins and minerals with Fibre is an important part of a balanced diet.
+There are two type of fibre; soluble and insoluble.
+Insoluble fibre helps your bowel to pass…, protein and Essential Fatty Acids (EFAs) are fats that must be taken in through the diet as they cannot be made by the body.
+Both omega-3 and… from almonds, flax, sunflower, sesame and pumpkin seeds, oat bran, quinoa, rice, soya and white beetroot.
 The shake is flavoured with organic apples and naturally sweetened with prebiotic FOS, which provides food for friendly bacteria.

 Blend 30g daily with half a pint of milk, soya milk or rice milk, oat or nut drink, a handful of berries.
 If you blend with a carb free almond milk and 60g of berries it provides only 4.5GLs per adult shake.
 Perfect for those following The Low GL Diet or The 5 Day Diet.

 GL Support may be particularly useful for those following a diet or exercise plan as it combines three supporting nutrients- Garcina Cambogia Fruit, Chromium and L-Carnitine.
 Chromium contributes to normal nutrient metabolism and to the maintenance of normal blood glucose levels.